 There were two types of tank battalion, the type attached to infantry divisions, as ‘independent’ tank battalions, and the type that were a part of an armored division.
 They were pretty much the same in organization, if not in how they were used.
 The life of a tanker could vary wildly from another’s depending on where he got assigned, and the tamest would probably be when they got sent to an armored division.

-A Lee tank platoon in North Africa, or training in the US would have (1) Officer, (9) NCOs and (25) enlisted men.
+A Lee tank platoon in North Africa or training in the US would have (1) Officer, (9) NCOs, and (25) enlisted men.
 Later this would be reduced by five enlisted as the radio operator was dropped.
-In the US the tanks could be several kinds of Lee, but the units that deployed with M3 Lee tanks for Torch, were M3 Lee models with the R975 powering it.
-The Lee was pretty short lived in US Service, and the US only took them into combat because there was a shortage of Shermans because of British needs, but once supplies were up, they US removed them, even from training.
+In the US the tanks could be several kinds of Lee, but the units that deployed with M3 Lee tanks for Torch were M3 Lee models with the R975 powering it.
+The Lee was pretty short-lived in US Service, and the US only took them into combat because there was a shortage of Shermans because of British needs, but once supplies were up, the US removed them, even from training.
 Many got shipped to the Australians.

-No. 1 Brenda: M4A3 76w, Platoon leader, Commander by a Lieutenant, Gunner: Corporal, Loader, Driver and Co Driver: Jr enlisted.
-New tank has commander’s radios.
+No. 1 Brenda: M4A3 76w, Platoon leader, Commander by a Lieutenant, Gunner: Corporal, Loader, Driver, and Co-Driver: Jr enlisted.
+The tank has commander’s radios.

 This was as small as the unit was broken down in an Armored Division, at least most of the time.
-In a separate tank battalion things would be different.
-Often a battalion would be assigned to an infantry division for an extended period of time, a few the divisions the entire war, and they used tanks differently.
-Sometime assigning two tanks to a company of infantry, or three, two tanks was called a Light Section, three a Heavy Section, and that was as small as the tankers wanted to go, but sometimes even single tanks could be working with a couple of platoons of infantry more than their partner tank.
+In a separate tank battalion, things would be different.
+Often a battalion would be assigned to an infantry division for an extended period of time, a few of the divisions the entire war, and they used tanks differently.
+Sometimes assigning two tanks to a company of infantry, or three.
+Two tanks were called a Light Section, three a Heavy Section, and that was as small as the tankers wanted to go, but sometimes even single tanks could be working with a couple of platoons of infantry more than their partner tank.

 The next unit up in the Battalion is the Medium Tank Company.
 An early war US Medium Tank Company was made up of 3 tank platoons containing 5 Lee tanks, and an HQ platoon with 2 more Lee tanks, and 1 jeep and 1, M2 halftrack.
 They also had an Admin and Mess platoon, with 2, 2 ½ ton trucks, 1, 2 ½ Kitchen truck, and 1 self-propelled 37mm GMC.
 Last but not least, a Maintenance platoon, made up of 2 M3 Halftracks with winches, and 1 Jeep.
 To run this outfit, you needed 5 officers, and 144 enlisted men, including 40 NCOs, but it was pretty primitive compared to the later TO&E.